 "The Gathering of the Ways, which I have founded with my wife, Paula, aims to demonstrate how we can build better lives and communities through cooperation and love.
 Our first step was our successful series of educational programs last summer (1983) at Stewart Mineral Springs, which has led us to the next step, acquiring a major property upon which to build the spiritual/scientific, educational/'healing/creative community we envision.
 In addition, we launched our second season of programs at Stewart Mineral Springs (1984)...

 "...we look forward to personally welcoming you and others to experience the power of Mt.
 Shasta."

-Now he was starting from scratch, and the magic wasn't there for a second act.
+Now he was starting from scratch and the magic wasn't there for a second act.
 Spotted one day sitting sitting alone at Mt.
 Shasta's former Mt.
 Eddy Bagel Shop, he wore forlorn, not-gonna-happen look.
 (Maybe it might've happened in another place.
 But people of Mt.
-Shasta region, each doing own thing and going deep within with mountain's powerful meditative influence, appear to seldom rally together for much of ANYthing.)
+Shasta region, each doing own thing and often going deep within with mountain's powerful meditative influence, appeared to seldom rally together for much of ANYthing.)

 For perhaps most revealing and inspiring book ever written on Findhorn, check out Paul Hawkins's The Magic of Findhorn.

 Returned to Stewart Springs